Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 Dogs attack by literally ripping and tearing victims’ flesh with their teeth, and by crushing bones with their powerful jaws.
 Because dogs’ teeth can puncture deep into a victim’s flesh, bites also put injury victims at serious risk of secondary infections such as rabies, cellulitis and tetanus.
 On adults, these wounds are most often found at the lower arms and legs, but children are at special risk for head and face injuries because of their shorter stature.
 A recent study by the Centers for Disease Control and Prevention showed that 65 percent of dog bite victims aged four and under had head and neck wounds.
 Victims with significant bite wounds on their faces face the possibility of eye damage, permanent facial scarring, even brain damage.

 In South Carolina, the law allows dog bite victims to hold owners liable for unprovoked dog attacks.
 That includes the dog’s first attack, and attacks that took place when the victim was lawfully on the dog owner’s property.
-South Carolina law also gives dog owners the legal duty to keep their dogs from running free, and the duty to keep a vicious or unruly dog restrained on their own property.
+South Carolina personal injury law also gives dog owners the legal duty to keep their dogs from running free, and the duty to keep a vicious or unruly dog restrained on their own property.
 Under any of these circumstances, victims and their families may sue the dog owner (and, often, his or her insurance company) for hospital bills, past and future medical expenses, pain and suffering, wrongful death and other damages.

 If you or a loved one was bitten by a dog, it’s important to make sure that you preserve all the paperwork and other evidence related to the incident.
 Do not sign any documents from the dog owner or his or her insurance company.
 Instead, you should contact the experienced South Carolina dog bite attorneys at the Louthian Law Firm to discuss your unique case.
 We have represented dog bite and other personal injury victims since 1959 and remain committed to providing personal service while achieving the best possible results for our clients.
 For a free consultation, call the Louthian Law Firm today at toll free at (803) 454-1200.